FAQ's

 Is counselling confidential?

 I attend regular clinical supervision in line with BACP ethical requirements.
-In supervision, client work is discussed to support safe, ethical, and effective practice.
+In supervision, client work is discussed to support safe, ethical and effective practice.
 Any information shared in supervision is treated with the same level of confidentiality as in counselling.

 How many sessions will I need?